chef/chef-web-docs/content/reusable/md/search_key_nested.md

 # ...snip...
 ```

-which allows searches like the following to find data that is present in
+which allows searches like the following to find data that's present in
 this node:

 ```ruby